 - No yeast was to be seen anywhere within their borders (Exodus 13:7).

 At our house, in the days before the feast starts, we do some spring cleaning.
-It isn’t specifically required in God’s Word, but with 7 children and several pets, crumbs from yeast bread get into the strangest places!
+It isn’t specifically required in God’s Word, but with seven children and several pets, crumbs from yeast bread get into the strangest places!
 A few years ago, right before Passover, the kids and I carefully cleaned the kitchen.
 I felt ambitious, so we kept cleaning past the kitchen and dining room, where obvious bread crumbs might be found, down the hallway and into the bedrooms.
 Can you guess what we found under my bed?
 A big hunk of bread!
 I don’t even eat in my bedroom!
 How did it get in there?!

-That year’s cleaning was a good reminder to me of how yeast can creep into the furthest recesses of our homes — and our hearts.
+That year’s cleaning was a good reminder to me of how yeast can creep into the furthest recesses of our homes—and our hearts.
 In a stern letter to the first-century church of Corinth, Paul wrote that yeast was a symbol of sin.

 Your boasting is not good.
 Don’t you know that a little yeast works through the whole batch of dough?
 Get rid of the old yeast that you may be a new batch without yeast—as you really are.
-For Christ, our Passover lamb, has been sacrificed.
+For Messiah, our Passover lamb, has been sacrificed.
 Therefore let us keep the Festival, not with the old yeast, the yeast of malice and wickedness, but with bread without yeast, the bread of sincerity and truth.

-I have written you in my letter not to associate with sexually immoral people— not at all meaning the people of this world who are immoral, or the greedy and swindlers, or idolaters.
+I have written you in my letter not to associate with sexually immoral people—not at all meaning the people of this world who are immoral, or the greedy and swindlers, or idolaters.
 In that case you would have to leave this world.
 But now I am writing you that you must not associate with anyone who calls himself a brother but is sexually immoral or greedy, an idolater or a slanderer, a drunkard or a swindler.
 With such a man do not even eat.

 - sexually immoral